falcon-org/Falcon/README.md

 the cache of another Falcon daemon running in a continuous build server.
 Why build something that someone already built for you?

+### Thrift API

+Falcon uses Thrift to provide an API that will allow developers to develop applications around Falcon.
+Clients are able to query Falcon for the state of the project's graph, trigger builds, manage the cache, etc. Among other things, this will permit a deep integration to IDEs and editors.

 ## Current state

 Right now falcon is in a working (but experimental) state.
-There are still a fe important missing parts:
+There are still a few important missing parts:

 - We plan on building a CMake generator for the graph configuration file;